Selecting the Right Search Firm Type

 Contingency firms charge less than retained executive search firms.
 In fact, some hiring executives may be under the impression that contingency firms work “for free”.
 That’s how contingency firms market their services.
 But alas, my friends, that is an illusion.
 While a contingency firm is not paid to do the actual recruiting, if the contingency firm delivers the perfect candidate — which, of course, is the point — you will pay a placement fee.
 Every single time.
-And you will pay the full 20-25% of first year salary regardless as to whether it took just 2 days or more than 2 months to deliver the winning hire.
+And you will pay the full 20-25% of the first-year salary regardless of whether it took just 2 days or more than 2 months to deliver the winning hire.
 The contingency fee is totally detached from time or effort.

 Retained Search Firms

-Traditional retained executive search firms work exclusively to fill board and senior-level executive roles, job openings that are rarely, if ever, advertised or posted online.
+Traditional retained executive search firms work exclusively to fill board and senior-level executive roles, job openings that are rarely advertised or posted online.
 Done well, the process is consultative because retained search is a form of management consulting.
-On average, retained search firms charge 33% of first year total cash compensation.
+On average, retained search firms charge 33% of first-year total cash compensation.
 Often, they charge another 5% for expenses.
-Like contingency, the vast majority of retained firms insist on charging a percentage even though it creates that conflict-of-interest.
+Like contingency, the vast majority of retained firms insist on charging a percentage even though it creates that conflict of interest.

-Retained firms focus on delivering top performing candidates.
+Retained firms focus on delivering top-performing candidates.
 When the typical fee for a retained executive search is in excess of $100-thousand dollars, most clients expect a rock star.
 And when you examine the research, that strategy makes sense.
-As HR thought-leader Dr. John Sullivan Pareto Principle, the law of the vital few, holds true.
 But will the retained search firm ultimately deliver the winning candidate?
 Sadly, for a host of reasons that I’ll get into in other posts, 40% of retained searches fail to complete.
 As for that retainer you paid?
-You’re out the $100-thousand and have nothing to show for it.
+You’re out the $100 thousand and have nothing to show for it.
 Ouch.

 What to Avoid